Do you think your dog has hot spots?

 To use an old adage “prevention is always better than a cure”.

 Humidity, very often seasonally coincides with the primary conditions, which bring on hot spots.
 Fleas and other parasites thrive in hot, humid weather.

 When fleas or other biting or stinging insects are the primary cause of hot spots, systemic or topical flea preventatives or flying-insect repellants such as Flea Tags and Flea Sprays should be applied to your dog.

 If ear infections are the problem, frequent swimming can lead to ear infections that may increase risk for dog hot spots.
 To minimise ear infections and hot spots, try the following:

 Cleaning your dog’s ears several times per week and especially after a swim.

-Dry your pet’s fur/hair thoroughly because a moist coat in humid weather can lead to ear infections, itchy skin and hot spots.
+Dry your pet’s fur or hair thoroughly because a moist coat in humid weather is one of the leading causes of ear infections, itchy skin and hot spots.

 Remove you dog’s collar before swimming or dry it thoroughly if he jumps in before you can remove it.
 Again, any moisture caused by damp collars can bring on the development of a hot spot.

 Certain pollens can exacerbate skin allergies leading to hot spots.
 Keeping your dog indoors during times of the day when pollen counts peak (usually early morning and early evening) helps reduce exposure to pollen.